GSTT-CSC/hazen/README.md

 python3 -m venv hazen-venv
 source hazen-venv/bin/activate
 pip install hazen

+# if hazen is already installed locally, you may upgrade to the latest version
+pip install --upgrade pip
+pip install --upgrade hazen
 ```

 The CLI version of hazen is designed to be pointed at single folders containing DICOM file(s).
 Example datasets are provided in the `tests/data/` directory.
 If you are using the Docker version of hazen (installation described below), replace `hazen` with `hazen-app` in the following commands.